BDA-KTS/entity_mapping/README.md

 ## Description
 The entity mapping method anonymizes privacy relevant information found in texts.
 For this the method uses Regular Expressions (RegEx) that match patterns such as URLs, hashtags, IBANs, and more.
-Each recognized pattern is hashed via the MD5 algorithm.
+Each recognized pattern is hashed with a configurable hashing function.
-MD5 is an algorithm that can map any input to an unique irreversible hash-value.
+A hashing function is an algorithm that can map any input to an unique irreversible hash-value.
-This makes MD5 a desirable tool for anonymization, while also preserving referential integrity i.e., the same entity will always map to the same hash.
+This makes them great for anonymization as they also preserve referential integrity i.e., the same entity will always map to the same hash.

-This method will scan the input data for predefined entity patterns.
+This method will scan the input data for predefined patterns relevant for anonmyzation.
-After recognition it can add the current timestamp as 'salt' to each pattern.
+After recognition the method can add the current timestamp as 'salt' to each pattern.
-Adding 'salt' increases the security of the anonymization against available lookup tables.
+Adding 'salt' increases the security of the anonymization against online available lookup tables.
-Lastly, it will transform all recognized and 'salted' patterns with the MD5 algorithm, and it will replace them in the text with the corresponding hash-value.
+Then it will transform all recognized and 'salted' patterns with the chosen hashing function.
+Lastly, all occurring patterns are replaced with their corresponding hash-value.
 This approach allows researchers to maintain the semantic and relational structure of the data (e.g., user mentions, domain references, or recurring tags) without exposing sensitive or personally identifiable information.
-Such a hashing-based mapping mechanism is particularly useful in privacy-preserving computational social science studies.
+Therefore, hashing-based mapping mechanism are particularly useful in privacy-preserving computational social science studies.

 ## Use Cases